YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUNOUPGRD
 -----------

-MUNOUPGRD, MUPIP upgrade did not occur because of preceding errors
+MUNOUPGRD, Database not upgraded because of preceding errors

 MUPIP Error: This indicates that MUPIP could not upgrade a database from one version to another.